Companies Using GetResponse

 G2 review signals

-Sales Signal: The gap between "easy basic email" (59 positive mentions) and "hard advanced features" (24 negative mentions) is where upsell opportunity lives.
+Sales Signal: The gap between "easy basic email" and "hard advanced features" is where upsell opportunity lives.
 If you offer onboarding, migration, or marketing consulting services, GetResponse users who've hit the advanced-feature wall are ready for help.
 They like the platform but can't unlock its full value alone.

 Key takeaways

 2. The customer base is overwhelmingly small and European.
-72.3% have 10 or fewer employees, and 60%+ are in EU countries.
-Poland alone accounts for 15.6% of enriched companies.
+60.9% have 10 or fewer employees, 60.3% are in EU countries, and Poland alone accounts for 32.2%, making it the only platform in this category whose largest market is neither the US nor the UK.

 3. Knowledge-commerce and service businesses dominate.
-Advertising, coaching, and consulting account for nearly 19% of the customer base.
-This isn't an ecommerce platform.
+Consulting, coaching, and advertising account for over 15% of the customer base, with retail close behind.

 6. GetResponse's all-in-one positioning (email + webinars + funnels + landing pages) targets a real need for solopreneurs who want one tool instead of five.
 Vendor case studies like Med&Beauty ($43K, 873% ROI) and DAAG ($139K over 11 months) show it works when users commit to the full stack.